vicy07/flight_map/README.md

 If `$DATA_DIR/airports.json` does not exist the map will fail to load; invoking this endpoint creates the file so the front-end can function.

-This downloads `airports.csv` and `countries.csv` from OurAirports and combines them with the data in `routes_dynamic.json`, generating `$DATA_DIR/airports.json` with country names embedded for use by the front-end.
-Airports that have no outgoing routes are excluded from the resulting file.
+This downloads `airports.csv` and `countries.csv` from OurAirports and combines them with the data in `routes_dynamic.json`.
+Two files are produced:

+* `$DATA_DIR/airports.json` containing only airports with routes for the UI.
+* `$DATA_DIR/airports_full.json` with the entire airport list for route matching.

 ### Updating live flight data